-Of the physical stock, the aluminium was mostly in the northern UK and also some in Sweden; the aluminium alloy was in Rotterdam; the copper mostly in Singapore; the lead mostly in Singapore and China; the cadmium in Rotterdam; and the cocoa beans mostly in Teesside and Rotterdam, and also in Avonmouth.
+Of the physical stock, the aluminium was mostly in the northern UK and also some in Sweden; the aluminium alloy was in Rotterdam; the copper mostly in Singapore; the lead mostly in Sweden and China; the cadmium in Rotterdam; and the cocoa beans mostly in Teesside and Rotterdam, and also in Avonmouth.

-AA obtained confirmations from all counterparties of repo stock held by them, and vouched a sample of the physical stock to internal and external documentation (gaining coverage of approximately 44% coverage of the stock value).
+AA obtained confirmations from all counterparties of repo stock held by them, and vouched a sample of the physical stock to internal and external documentation (aiming for 40% coverage) requesting and gaining confirmation of selected balances to achieve coverage of approximately 44% of the stock value.
 The LME warrants held were reconciled to the SWORD listing at that date.
-For the other warrants, confirmation was sought [obtained?
-Monday] for the gold bullion, silver bullion, palladium and platinum from the brokers; no confirmation was sought for the zinc and cocoa warrants (total MV $8.7m).
+For the other warrants, confirmation was sought and obtained for the gold bullion and silver bullion from the brokers; no confirmation was sought for the platinum, palladium, zinc and cocoa warrants (total MV $8.9m).
 Total coverage of stock balances was approximately 80%.

+The company also has a large consignment of aluminium at British Aluminium (“BA”) (market value over $50m).
+MCC retain ownership of this stock and insure it, but BA is responsible for the physical safeguarding of it.
+MCC rely on BA informing them of their usage on a timely basis, at which point an invoice is raised for the amount used.

 Accounts payable

 Analysis of accounts payable